Lake Village Confederate Monument

 The Lake Village Confederate Monument is located on the median of Lakeshore Drive, between Main and Jackson Streets in Lake Village, Arkansas.
 The marble monument depicts a Confederate Army soldier standing in mid stride with his left foot forward.
 His right hand holds the barrel of a rifle, whose butt rests on the monument base.
 He carries a bedroll draped over his left shoulder, and wears a Confederate cap.
 A cannon that served as a fountain was once part of the sculpture, but is now missing.
 The statue is about 6 ft high and 2 ft square; it rests on a marble foundation that is 20 ft long, 12 ft wide, and 8 ft high.
 The monument was erected in 1910 by two chapters of the United Daughters of the Confederacy at a cost of about $3,000.

 The base has inscriptions on its east and west faces.
 The east face, or rear, reads "Erected by the / Captain McConnell / and / George K. Cracraft / Chapters, U.D.C. / A.D.
-1910 / And chicot county / We care not whence / They came, / Dear in lifeless clay / Whether unknown or known to fame / Their cause and country still the same / They died and wore the gray. / Father Ryan."
-The west face, or front, reads "1861-1865 CSA / To the confederate of Chicot / Country, the record of whose sublime / Self sacrifice and undying devotion / Is the proud heritage / Of a loyal posterity."
+1910 / And Chicot County" / "We care not whence / They came, / Dear, in lifeless clay / Whether unknown or known to fame / Their cause and country still the same / They died and wore the gray. / Father Ryan."
+The west face, or front, reads "1861-1865 CSA / To the Confederate soldiers of Chicot / County, the record of whose sublime / Self sacrifice and undying devotion / Is the proud heritage / Of a loyal posterity."

 The monument was listed on the National Register of Historic Places in 1996.